 If you have a contract of service or apprenticeship with an individual to carry out work for or on behalf of your company, you need to have employers’ liability insurance for that person.

-But as always, it’s a tiny bit more complicated than that, and whether you actually need employers’ liability insurance for various team members depends on the terms of your contract with each person.
+However, it’s a bit more complicated than that.
+Whether you actually need employers’ liability insurance for various team members depends on the terms of your contract with each person.

 As a general rule of thumb, you should always take out employers’ liability insurance if you have anyone working for your company in which: